iselasoria/launch-school/ls-md/rb120/notes/equivalence.md

 	(prof == other.prof) && (semester == other.semester)
 end
 ```
 Now we have told our class how to handle comparison.
+Note how inside the method definition we use `==` too, but this time we use `String#==` which is an overriden implementation of the inherited method from `BasicObject`.